ChrisPritchard/2d-games-with-unity-in-fsharp/README.md

 ## Licenses

-All assets in this repo are taken from the [original repository](https://github.com/Apress/Devel-2D-Games-Unity) where they are licensed CC.
+All assets in this repo are taken from the [book GitHub repository](https://github.com/Apress/Devel-2D-Games-Unity), where they are licensed CC.